Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

-More precisely, freed from this limitation, the neo-Copenhagen interpretations of QM share: a) the relative nature of quantum states, giving to them an epistemic, as opposed to ontic, characterization\footnote{This could be in principle be understood in the "hidden variables" or "statistical" in the wording of Popper), as implying a non-trivial link with ontic states encoding the actual reality of physical systems; this is not the case here; no such hidden reality is assumed and while quantum states are not themselves properties of systems, they do not need to be supplemented by anything}; and thus a relative nature of quantum \lq facts\rq or phenomena, their context-dependence; we could label this as pointing to an epistemology of perspectival objectivity, where the context-dependence or relational aspects do not imply subjectivity but indeed a new form of (admittedly weaker) objectivity; consequently, b) a view of reality as constantly \lq moulded\rq by the act of observation, of interaction between observer and observed, each embodied and naturalised, but fully defined only in terms of their relations and interactions; we could label this as a metaphysics of participatory realism.
-Where they differ is in the articulation of what physical and conceptual features should be attributed to the \lq observer\rq system in the QM context, in other words the extent to which it can be embodied and naturalised and any subjective elements removed from it; related to this, they also differ in the interpretation of quantum probabilities, again ranging from a most subjective baeysian one to an objective propensity-based one.
+More precisely, freed from this limitation, the neo-Copenhagen interpretations of QM share: a) the relative nature of quantum states, giving to them an epistemic, as opposed to ontic, characterization\footnote{This could be in principle be understood in the "hidden variables" (or "statistical", in the wording of Popper), as implying a non-trivial link with ontic states encoding the actual reality of physical systems.
+This is not the case here.
+No such hidden reality is assumed and while quantum states are not themselves properties of systems, they do not need to be supplemented by anything.}\footnote{While this seems to apply to all \lq neo-Copenhagen\rq ~interpretations, it must be added that interpretations in this broad class differ significantly from one another.
+In some of them (Relational Quantum mechanics being an example) the objective, albeit relational or contextual, nature of quantum states is stressed, and the role of \lq knowledge\rq downplayed; the result is possibly an ontic understanding of quantum states, in which they are however not intrinsic properties of individual systems but extrinsic ones associated to pairs of systems.
+This is reflected also in the other aspects of the interpretations, e.g, the nature of probabilities or the nature of the \lq observing system\rq \cite{EpistemicQM}.}; and thus a relative nature of quantum \lq facts\rq ~or phenomena, their context-dependence; we could label this as pointing to an epistemology of perspectival objectivity, where the context-dependence or relational aspects do not imply subjectivity but indeed a new form of (admittedly weaker) objectivity; consequently, b) a view of reality as constantly \lq moulded\rq ~by the act of observation, of interaction between observer and observed, each embodied and naturalised, but fully defined only in terms of their relations and interactions; we could label this as a metaphysics of participatory realism.
+Where they differ is in the articulation of what physical and conceptual features should be attributed to the \lq observer\rq system in the QM context.
+They differ in the extent to which it can be embodied and naturalised and any subjective elements removed from it.
+Relatedly, they differ in the interpretation of quantum probabilities, again ranging from a most subjective bayesian one to an objective propensity-based one.
 For more details about the conceptual aspects of neo-Copenhagen interpretations, and their comparison, see \cite{EpistemicQM}.

 The above would require (and deserve) much more analysis to be developed properly.
 Here, we limit ourselves to pointing out how our earlier discussion of PKF's insights concerning realism and experience, in general, and in the QM context, allowed us to identify some seeds of what can be seen in these interpretations of QM, and offers some further elements to use in their conceptual analysis.